The minimum supported size for a Portworx cluster is three nodes. Each node must meet the following hardware, software, and network requirements:

 If you intend to use Portworx with sharedv4 volumes, you may need to open your NFS ports.

 |Docker||Version 1.13.1 or greater.|

 |Key-value store||Portworx needs a key-value store to perform its operations.
 As such, install a clustered key-value database (

-With Portworx 2.0, you can use Internal KVDB during installation.
+With Portworx 2.0 or greater, you can use Internal KVDB during installation.
 In this mode, Portworx will create and manage an internal key-value store (kvdb) cluster.

 If you plan of using your own etcd, refer to Etcd for Portworx for details on recommendations for installing and tuning etcd.